MerouaneKhadraoui/KodeKloud-Linux/Task 4 - Service User Creation without Home Directory.md

 ## Question

-The system admins team of `xFusionCorp Industries` has set up a new tool on all app servers, as they have a requirement to create a service user account that will be used by that tool.
-They are finished with all apps except for `App Server 3` in `Stratos Datacenter`.
+In response to the latest tool implementation at `xFusionCorp Industries`, the system admins require the creation of a service user account.
+Here are the specifics:

 **Task:**
 Create a user named `mariyam` in `App Server 3` without a home directory.